21 June 2021

 Founded in 2016 by Mark Williams (a lived experience advocate based in Wales, UK) and Dr Daniel Singley (a psychologist in San Diego, California) to raise awareness globally about the need to get better support for dads.

-There are now five of us campaigning for IFMHD and you can see us on the US-based website Postpartum Support International, a key sponsor for the campaign.
+The international committee now numbers eight and we have numerous Global Partners.
+The US-based Postpartum Support International is a key sponsor for the campaign.
+Please contact us if you would like to join as a Global Partner.
 Centre for Perinatal Psychology is proud to be involved as the Australasian representative, advocating for father’s mental health.

-This year the day is acknowledged on June 22nd 2020 and throughout the day, there will be a series of blogs, stories, press releases and resources shared by charities, support groups, health professionals, and families who have experienced the impact of poor mental health in fathers. #DadsMHday #howareyoudad
+This year the day is acknowledged on June 21st 2021 and throughout the day, there will be a series of blogs, stories, press releases and resources shared by charities, support groups, health professionals, and families who have experienced the impact of poor mental health in fathers. #DadsMHDay

 In 2018, Centre for Perinatal Psychology engaged in multiple radio interviews across Australia to promote International Fathers’ Mental Health Day, both in the lead up to the day, with more on the day.
 We reached almost 15 million listeners via 148 syndicated radio items.
 We are dedicated to advocating for all members of the family and we believe dads mental health matters.